 Stories of resilience.

-For our arts and culture community, 2020 has been a year of adaptation and resilience.
+For our arts and culture community, the past year has been one of adaptation and resilience.
 As the restrictions caused by COVID severely hindered their programming capabilities, it became clear that the nonprofit organizations that form the foundation of our region’s thriving arts and culture ecosystem needed our community’s support more than ever.

 As part of our Arts & Culture Resilience Initiative, Arts United announced in August – in partnership with AWS Foundation, the Edward D. & Ione Auer Foundation, The James Foundation, the McMillen Foundation, Chuck and Lisa Surack and Sweetwater, and the Community Foundation of Greater Fort Wayne – the launch of the Arts & Culture Nonprofit Resilience Fund.